International Relations, B.A.

 Learn how government, international business and non-state actors all interact together, and prepare for an exciting career working with international organizations.

-Why are people poor?
+The International Relations degree is housed in the Political Science Department, and gives students the opportunity to focus on international politics and global issues.
+Students get to examine such questions as: Why are some countries poorer than others?
 What does social and economic justice look like?
-What is the best way to affect change through the political systems that currently exist?
+What is the best way to affect change through international political institutions that currently exist?
 What is the best way to influence the systems that are broken?

-In this interdisciplinary International Studies major, you will which explore the interconnectivity of politics, economics and history in order to better understand:
+In this interdisciplinary International Relations major, you will explore the interconnectivity of politics, economics and history in order to better understand:

 - The influence of political theory and ideologies on various political systems